 China Crisis also secured some single and album hits across Australia, New Zealand, all over Europe and the Americas.

-I was lucky to have seen them play live at the Top Rank Suite in Brighton on Monday 6th June 1983 and tonight, after a 36 year gap, I am fortunate to be seeing them perform again.
+I was lucky to have seen them play live at the Top Rank Suite in Brighton on Monday 6th June 1983 and at the University of Sussex on Thursday 26th January 1984 and tonight, after a 35 year gap, I am fortunate to be seeing them perform again.

 Myself and my colleague were unsure as to what to expect from this evening proceedings as we were actually unsure of the current state of play of the band, as this was their first gig in their 40th year and also it was being held in a new venue to us, namely the wonderful Ropetackle Arts Centre located on Little High Street, Shoreham-by-Sea.